Umair-Syed/TheSystem_SpamDetection/README.md

 :-------------------------:
 ![](/screenshots/sc10.jpg)

-Note: This app was developed in hurry because of limited time in hacakathon.
+Note: This app was developed in hurry because of limited time in hackathon.
 So bugs and issues are expected.